seanJosephFitzpatrick/dataRepresentationAndQuerying/README.md

 ## About the data
 This dataset was received in CSV format, and was downloaded from [*Data.gov.ie*](https://data.gov.ie/dataset/parks-in-galway-city).
-The CSV file contains 29 rows that can be added to or removed from.
+The CSV file contains 29 rows that can be added to or removed from, the first being a header row with the names of each field.
 It contains 9 column.

 ##Field/Value